defifuture/erc20-batched-meta-transactions/README.md

 ## Abstract

-Gas usage of batched meta transactions is affected by many factors ranging from the batch size, to the amount of expensive SSTORE instructions where storage value is set to non-zero from zero.
+Gas usage of batched meta transactions is affected by **many factors** ranging from the batch size, to the amount of expensive SSTORE instructions where storage value is set to non-zero from zero.

-In this research, tests have been made for various scenarios in order to determine gas usage and figure out which kinds of batched meta transactions are the most cost-effective.
+In this research, tests have been made for various scenarios in order to determine gas usage and figure out **which kinds** of batched meta transactions are the **most cost-effective**.

 The results have shown that batched meta transactions make the most sense in case the receiver has a prior non-zero token balance and the sender has a prior non-zero meta nonce value.

-The M-to-M batched meta transactions use case (many senders, many receivers) turned out as not economically viable enough in terms of gas usage.
-On the other hand, the M-to-1 use case (many senders, 1 receiver) showed promising gas cost reductions, while also having a good potential for real-world usage.
+The **M-to-M** batched meta transactions use case (many senders, many receivers) turned out as **not economically viable enough** in terms of gas usage.

+On the other hand, the **M-to-1** use case (many senders, 1 receiver) showed **promising gas cost reductions**, while also having a good potential for real-world usage.

 ## Proof-of-concept